cloudevents/sdk-ruby/README.md

  *  **Make sure CI passes.** Invoke `toys ci` to run the tests locally before opening a pull request.
 This will include code style checks.

-### Releasing

-Releases can be performed only by users with write access to the repository.

-To perform a release:

- 1. Go to the GitHub Actions tab, and launch the "Request Release" workflow.
-    You can leave the input field blank.

- 2. The workflow will analyze the commit messages since the last release, and open a pull request with a new version and a changelog entry.
-You can optionally edit this pull request to modify the changelog or change the version released.

- 3. Merge the pull request (keeping the `release: pending` label set.)
-Once the CI tests have run successfully, a job will run automatically to perform the release, including tagging the commit in git, building and releasing a gem, and building and pushing documentation.

-These tasks can also be performed manually by running the appropriate scripts locally.
-See `toys release request --help` and `toys release perform --help` for more information.

-If a release fails, you may need to delete the release tag before retrying.

 ### For more information

  *  Library documentation: https://cloudevents.github.io/sdk-ruby